achliopa/udemy_BeginnersROSCourse/readme.md

 * to run code with ROS we have to create packages.
 * packages allow to separate our code into reusable blocks
-* the package is an independent unit (one package for camera, one package for hw control one ofr motion palnning in the env)
+* the package is an independent unit (one package for camera, one package for HW control one for motion planning in the env)
 * we will create a simple package
-* to create a package we go to srs/ in our workspace. in there we run `catkin_create_pkg <name> <dependencies>` e.g in our case `catkin_create_pkg my_robot_tutorials roscpp std_msgs` rocpp = ros c++ libs rospy = ros python lib, std_msgs = ????
+* to create a package we go to src/ in our workspace. in there we run `catkin_create_pkg <name> <dependencies>` e.g in our case `catkin_create_pkg my_robot_tutorials roscpp std_msgs` where rocpp = ros c++ libs rospy = ros python lib, std_msgs = ????
-* now we have anew folder ins src/ named my_robot_tutorials/
+* now we have a new folder in src/ named my_robot_tutorials/
 * this folder contains a src/ folder an include/ folder a package.xml and CMakeLists.txt
 * CMakeLists.txt has a lot of examples. also package.xml has the depndencies and configuration
 * if we now go to project parent dir catkin_ws/ and run `catkin_make` we see that the new package is built with catkin

 ### Lecture 14 - What is a Node?

-* A ROS Node os a process that performs computations
+* A ROS Node is a process that performs computations
 * Much like an executable program that runs in our robot application
 * Our App will contain many nodes grouped into packages
 * Nodes can communicate with each other
-* e.g In our Sample App the Camera Pkg will handle the camera as an independent unit, TO do its job it will contain: A Camera driver, an image Processing program etc. all these blocks are Nodes.
+* e.g In our Sample App the Camera Pkg will handle the camera as an independent unit, To do its job it will contain: A Camera driver, an image Processing program etc. all these blocks are Nodes.
 * Each node is launched separately
 * Nodes will communicate using ROS communication functionality
 * The decision on which package to put a node has to do with app architecture
 * In the sample apps Motion Planning Package we can expect to have a motion planning node (it will perform motion planning for any given robot).
 We can also have a Path Correction Node to correct Motion Planning using external factors.
 * What we have to think of is how to make two nodes from different packages communicate with each other.
-E.g the imaghe processing node will analyze the images and send the analysis to the path correction node to calculate correction. this node then will notify the motion planning node for the adjustments it has to make
+E.g the image processing node will analyze the images and send the analysis to the path correction node to calculate correction. this node then will notify the motion planning node for the adjustments it has to make
-* In HW Control Pkg we will find nodes that control the HW of the robot (weels, robotic arm joints etc).
+* In HW Control Pkg we will find nodes that control the HW of the robot (wheels, robotic arm joints etc).
 These nodes can be: Main Control Loop Node, HW Drivers Node, State Publisher Node
-* E.g the position coming from teh motor encoders is sent back to the control loop ofr precise control and is published in the State Publisher Node
+* E.g the position coming from the motor encoders is sent back to the control loop of precise control and is published in the State Publisher Node
-* The Motion Planning Node will send computed trajectories to teh Main Control Loop to execute them
+* The Motion Planning Node will send computed trajectories to the Main Control Loop to execute them
 * State from State Publisher is sent to the Path Correction and the motion Planning Node
 * ROS Nodes (in a nutshell):
 	* Processes that perform Computations
 	* Combined into a graph
-	* Comminicate with each other through topics, services, parameter server
+	* Communicate with each other through topics, services, parameter server
 * ROS Nodes benefits:
 	* Reduce code complexity
 	* Fault tolerance (1 can crash, the others will run)